codedevotional/articles/naming.md

 Should you rename the function, perhaps to `trim_whitespace_and_reorder`?
 Down that path lies madness.
 Naming a function after its implementation leads to expensive, hand-wringing decisions.

 But this simple example obscures an even more costly consideration.
 Your codebase depends on many messaging interfaces, as it should.
 In order to get anything done, your code must send messages somewhere.
-In other words, it must know names of functions it can call.
+In other words, it must know the names of functions it can call.
 When your code calls a function, it becomes dependent upon the name of that function.
 Again, this is fine.
 It's better than fine; message interfaces provide the loosest form of coupling.
 Well-designed code depends on the messages it sends to direct collaborators and little else.
 Over time, many parts of your codebase may become dependent on a single message name.[^2]

 In your hypothetical app, a person's name is presented in several views. `trim_whitespace` is called from many places.
 Your codebase has become dependent upon that name.
 Alarm bells should be going off in your head when you see names representing implementation details spread throughout your codebase.
 Changing this function name at its source means changing it everywhere it's called.
 There's a code smell called Shotgun Surgery that occurs when making a single modification requires that you make changes in many other places.
 In the categories of code smells, Shotgun Surgery is considered a Change Preventer.